-The second round of France family visa is for the guest.
+The second round of France family visas is for the guest.
 It is the relative who wants to move to France.
 The requirements he/she has to collect are as follows:

 What matters with your passport is:

-- Validity, it must be at least three months over the date you will leave France.
+- The validity, it must be at least three months over the date you will leave France.

 - Not to be older than ten years ago.